 Did you know you can use a form builder plugin as an image uploader on your site?
 Use a plugin like WPForms to create and configure a form, accepting whatever file types you like.
 Publish it on your site and start receiving image uploads in no time.

 Can Users Upload to WordPress?

 Yes, you can allow users to upload images to your gallery in WordPress.
-But you’ll need a plugin WPForms, which works as an image uploader for WordPress.
+But you’ll need a plugin like WPForms, which works as an image uploader for WordPress.
 It lets users upload file types like images, audio, video, and documents to be uploaded with a single click.